Semester In The Borderlands

 Our typical student is between 17-22, though we sometimes work with students slightly outside that range depending on circumstances.

-Program tuition includes all food, accommodations, scheduled program activities, and international travel insurance for the duration of the program.
-Domestic airfare and spending money are extra.
+Program tuition includes all food, accommodations, and scheduled program activities for the duration of the program.
+Domestic airfare, travel insurance, and spending money are extra.

 About Our Borderlands Semester

 - How are desert communities preparing for current and future challenges of climate change?